AniketRajpoot/AniketRajpoot/README.md

 <h2 align="left">About me</h2>

 - 🔭 I'm currently working on Face analysis and Video analysis using Computer Vision
-- 🌱 I’m currently learning everything 🤣 but passionate about Computer Vision, Natural Language Processing and deep learning in general.
+- 🌱 I’m currently learning everything 🤣 but passionate about Computer Vision, Natural Language Processing and deep learning in general
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play guitar and produce music